DeMorgaan/AnomalyDetectionWebApp/README.md

     Directory Hierarchy
 Model:\
       *getAnomalies.js - a js file which connects to the server of anomalies detector and return to controller the output.\
-      *a folder called DetectorHTTPServer-main which contains (the inner server project of anomalies detector):\
+      *A folder called DetectorHTTPServer-main which contains (the inner server project of anomalies detector):\
 	-Server.cpp - the file the client must run in order to get the anomalies to the controller and then to the browser/client.\
-      -a folder which calls detectorFiles which contains (helper files):\
+      -A folder which calls detectorFiles which contains (helper files):\
 		anomaly_detection_util.cpp/.h\
 		AnomalyDetector.h\
 		CLI.cpp/.h\